2 Ways to Transfer Photos from Camera to iPhone Quickly

 No matter how good we believe the camera of an iPhone is, it still is in no way a match to the picture quality of camera whose primary function is to take pictures professionally.
 As compared to that of a smartphone which is meant to be a multi-functional device.
 A DSLR camera, for example, can easily take shots in a professional mode giving its user much more control over the scene and manner in which pictures are taken as opposed to that of an iPhone that is shot mostly in Auto mode.
 However, there are some situations when you have taken shots on your professional camera and you wish to transfer photos from camera to iPad or iPhone probably for quick editing or to upload them to your social media accounts.
 What are you supposed to do?
-Well, there are quite a number of ways to transfer photos from camera to iPhone wirelessly or by connecting the camera and iPhone together.
+Well, there are quite a several ways to transfer photos from camera to iPhone wirelessly or by connecting the camera and iPhone.

 Below are a few ways to transfer photos from camera to iPad or iPhone.